 - You should:

 - keep a record of the concerns you have raised, and actions you have taken.
-The record should be as detailed as possible, and not influenced by personal feelings or opinions.
+The record should be as detailed as possible, and not influenced by your personal feelings or opinions.
+The record should be verifiable or auditable, and you should keep a time line record of any communications.

 - You must protect patient confidentiality.
 See section on Confidentiality.

 - In certain circumstances, you are protected in law from harassment or bullying when you raise a concern.
-This is known as ‘protected disclosure’.179, 180
+This is known as ‘protected disclosure’.207, 208 If you are making what you believe to be a protected disclosure, you should make it clear to the person you are making the disclosure to that you believe the disclosure to be protected, and your reasons for this.

-- In order to receive the protections of the Public Interest Disclosure Act you must follow your employer’s policy, if it is a reasonable one.
-If you feel that your employer’s policy is not reasonable then please contact your professional or representative body, or you can contact Public Concern at Work.181
+- In order to receive the protections of the Public Interest Disclosure Act, you must follow your employer’s policy, if it is a reasonable one.
+If you feel that your employer’s policy is not reasonable, contact your professional or representative body, or you can contact Public Concern at Work.209

 - You should be able to raise your concern confidentially, so your name is not revealed unless this is required by law.
 When you raise your concern you need to make it clear if you are doing so confidentially.
 This is different from raising a concern anonymously, when you refuse to give your name.